Tiangong space station: Modules

-The initial target configuration for the end of 2022 consists of three modules, which may be expanded to six in the future.
+The initial target configuration for the end of 2022 consisted of three modules.
+Previous plans suggested expanding to six modules by duplicating the initial three, but as of 2023, planning has shifted to adding a single multi-functional module with six docking ports instead.
+In October 2023, China announced revised plans to expand the station to six modules starting in 2027.

 The Tianhe Core Cabin Module (CCM) provides life support and living quarters for three crew members and provides guidance, navigation, and orientation control for the station.
 The module also provides the station's power, propulsion, and life support systems.
 The module consists of three sections: living quarters, a service section, and a docking hub.
 The living quarters will contain a kitchen and toilet, fire control equipment, atmospheric processing and control equipment, computers, scientific apparatus, communications equipment to send and receive communications via ground control in Beijing, and other equipment.

-In 2018 full-scale mockup of CCM was publicly presented at China International Aviation & Aerospace Exhibition in Zhuhai.
+In 2018 a full-scale mockup of CCM was publicly presented at China International Aviation & Aerospace Exhibition in Zhuhai.
 The video from CMSA revealed that two of these core modules have been built.
 Artist impressions have also depicted the two core modules docked together to enlarge the overall station.

 The first of two Laboratory Cabin Modules (LCM), Wentian, provides additional avionics, propulsion, and life support systems as backup functions for the CCM.
 The Wentian is also fitted with an independent airlock cabin to serve as the main entry-exit point for extravehicular activities (EVA), replacing the Tianhe docking hub.
 For the scientific payload, the LCM is equipped with multiple internal science racks and 22 payload adapters on the exterior for various types of experiments.
 Aside from scientific equipment, the module features three additional living quarters designed for short-term stay, which will be used during crew rotation.
 Wentian was launched and docked with the Tianhe on 24 July 2022.

 The second LCM, Mengtian, was launched on 31 October 2022.
 The Mengtian module is equipped with expanded in-orbit experiment capacity.
-The module is divided into multiple sections, including the pressurized crew working compartment, the unpressurized cargo section, the cargo airlock/on-orbit release mechanism, as well as the control module section featuring external experiment adapters, a communication antenna, and two solar arrays.
+The module is divided into multiple sections, including the pressurised crew working compartment, the unpressurised cargo section, the cargo airlock/on-orbit release mechanism, as well as the control module section featuring external experiment adapters, a communication antenna, and two solar arrays.
 In total, it carries 13 experimental racks and 37 external payload adapters.
 The cargo airlock is specifically designed for conveying payloads from inside the station to the exterior.